TluwaniMS/ES6-Essentials/README.md

 * looping a `set`:

 ## 7. Javascript Default Function Parameters

+`Default Function Parameters` serve as initialised arguments that represent default values, that can be used in case no arguments are passed when calling a function.

 ## 8. Javascript Array Methods
 ## 9. Javascript Destructuring
 ## 10. Javascript Template Literals